-Jason McDougal, the 21-year old rising star from Broken Arrow, Oklahoma has been chosen as the winner of the Brady Bacon Baton Award.
-The BBA is given to a driver who Brady sees as a rising star headed to the top.
+The Brady Bacon Baton Award is given to a driver who Brady sees as a rising star headed to the top.
 Brady, a two-time USAC AMSOIL National Sprint Car champion, with more than 20 years of experience driving and working on his race cars, is uniquely qualified to identify and study the upcoming drivers.

-On Saturday, November 10, 2018, the Brady Bacon Award will be presented as part of the 9th Annual Racers Reunion Banquet in Irving, Texas.
+On Saturday, November 9, 2019, the Brady Bacon Award will be presented to this year’s winner as part of the 10th Annual Racers Reunion Banquet in Irving, Texas.